jysmys/Rails_demo/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Blog / article by Jenny

+Blogg site where you can create new bloggs and edit or destroy them.
+Also its possible to add comments to the posts.

-* Ruby version
+### Ruby version ruby 2.5.1p57

-* System dependencies
+### System dependencies

-* Configuration

-* Database creation

-* Database initialization
+Bundler 2.1.2
+Rails 6.0.2
+postgres DB

-* How to run the test suite
+### test suite

-* Services (job queues, cache servers, search engines, etc.)
+rspec
+Semaphore

-* Deployment instructions
+### Deployment

-* ...
+### Updates / improvment plans

+Be able to delete comments

+### Licensed under MIT license